 A grant awarded by the Research Council of the Academic Medical Center (AMC) allowed me to initiate a unique collaboration with Damiaan Denys (AMC Psychiatry/KNAW-NIN) on the phenomenology of patients with Deep Brain Stimulation (DBS).
 The PhD-student who works full-time on this project is Maarten van Westen.
 Together we are developing an affordance-based framework for understanding the skills of the psychiatrists involved and the changes in phenomenology that the patients experience as a result of the DBS-treatment.
 Our articles in BBS and the special issue on Neurophenomenology edited by Evan Thompson for Frontiers give an impression of this novel framework.

 Currently I am leading the VIDI-project titled ‘The Landscape of Affordances: Situating the Embodied Mind‘ as a Senior Researcher at the University of Amsterdam.
 I am affiliated with various institutes of my university: the Department of Philosophy, ILLC, the Academic Medical Center (AMC), and Amsterdam Brain & Cognition/CSCA.

 Read more on the VIDI-project here: interview with SMART Cognitive Science

-If you are interested in my research plans for the coming years (with Julian Kiverstein, Jasper van den Herik and Anja Novak) please read this post on my new ERC Starting Grant project on affordances and skilled action in context, which will include work on ‘higher’ cogntion such as social cognition, language, reflection, imagination and long term planning.
+If you are interested in my research plans for the coming years (with Julian Kiverstein, Jasper van den Herik and Anja Novak) please read these two posts: One on my ERC Starting Grant project on affordances and skilled action in context, which will include work on ‘higher’ cogntion such as social cognition, language, reflection, imagination and long term planning.